r7uaz0n/jekyll-now/_posts/2017-5-9-Tuesday.md

 oscillator.connect(audioContext.destination)
 oscillator.type = 'sine'
 ```
-You can adjust the length of the tone by changing the number value in:   oscillator.stop(audioContext.currentTime + 2)
+You can adjust the length of the tone by changing the number value in:
+oscillator.stop(audioContext.currentTime + 2)

-You an also change the oscillator.type using either'sine', 'triangle', 'sawtooth', and 'square'.
+You an also change the oscillator.type using either:
+'sine', 'triangle', 'sawtooth', and 'square'.